-You can take an easy skin type quiz to determine which one you fall into.
-However, sometimes people answer the questions incorrectly, which can lead them to the wrong result.
+You can take an easy Skin Type Quiz to determine which one you fall into.
+However, sometimes people answer questions incorrectly, which can lead them to the wrong result.
 In this post, I’ll walk through five of the most common mistakes people make when determining their skin type.
 I’ll also explain how to avoid these mistakes in order to get the most accurate result.

 5 Common Mistakes People Make When Determining Their Skin Type

 Mistake #1: Focusing on One Concern Rather than Looking at the Big Picture

 It’s easy to become hyper-focused on one or two things that are happening with your skin instead of focusing on ALL of your skin’s needs.
 It’s totally normal.
 After all, certain things tend to bother us more than others.
 However, this can cause a problem when determining your true skin type.

 Here’s an example: a 35-year-old woman experiences occasional hormonal breakouts that seem to appear out of nowhere, so she thinks she has an acne-prone skin type (understandably so).
 She will then purchase breakout-fighting products to go to work on her “problem skin.”
 However, most breakout-fighting products are harsh and drying, which will likely leave her skin flaky and irritated.
 Not only that, but these products won’t address her other skin concerns, such as preventing discoloration and signs of aging.
 To top it all off, traditional breakout-fighting products don’t work on hormonal acne.
 So, not only is she becoming frustrated at the lack of results, but she’s also compromising the health and integrity of her skin.